wasabipesto/beehive/src/schoolhouse/index.md

 ## Air is weird

 Air is great.
 Everybody loves air.
-You’ve got Oxygen, the star of the show.
+You’ve got oxygen, the star of the show.
 Carbon dioxide, plants love that stuff.
 Nitrogen, which is presumably important for something.
-Add a dash of Argon a pinch of “other” and you’ve made the pie chart from every 3rd grade science book.
+Add a dash of argon a pinch of “other” and you’ve made the pie chart from every 3rd grade science book.
 But that’s not what we’re here to talk about, really.

 1. The air is wet!
-There’s usually more water in the air than Argon!
+There’s usually more water in the air than argon!
 I could rant about this for an hour, but humidity changes everything.
 Too much or not enough humidity can be a health issue, but way before that you’ll notice if the air is too dry or sticky.
 Water in the air takes a lot of energy to condition or remove, so it’s usually one of our first priorities.
 2. Even a tiny amount of bad stuff is bad.
 Smoke and exhaust can contain aerosolized heavy metals and carcinogens that are dangerous and hard to measure.
 Your body can catch most of the larger particles, so the smaller ones are typically more concerning.
 Instead of trying to measure individual particles, we take samples and measure the number of small particles under a certain threshold (2.5 or 10 micrometers across, known as PM2.5 or PM10 respectively).

-## So what are we trying to do here
+## So what are we trying to do here?

 Let’s look at all of the things about the air we’re going to try to control:

 - Temperature: People are most comfortable around 70F and can notice very slight changes in temperature.
 They also like to be able to request a higher or lower temperature.
-- Humidity: Dependent on temperature, most people okay anywhere from 20 to 80% relative humidity.
+- Humidity: Dependent on temperature, most people are okay anywhere from 20 to 80% relative humidity.
 Comfortable levels are generally between 30 to 50%.
 - Carbon dioxide: CO2 builds up in a space over time as people exhale, and can make them feel drowsy or distracted.
 Higher concentrations can make the room feel stuffy.
-- Particulates/Odor: Not all small particles are harmful, but they can be annoying and we should try and keep them out of the air anyways.
+- Particulates/Odor: Not all small particles are harmful, but they can be annoying and we should try to keep them out of the air anyway.
 - Energy/Cost: We should do all of this while using as little energy as possible - which also means reduced costs.
 - Maintenance: Whatever is installed should be easy and cheap to maintain and repair.
 - Freeze Protection: If your application is in a location that can drop below 32F, your solution needs to be resilient against freezing.